Akuli/tkinter-tutorial/dialogs.md

 The `tkinter.messagebox` module supports many other things too, and there are other modules like it as well.
 Here's an example that demonstrates most of the things that are possible.
-You can use this program when you need to use a dialog so you don't remember which function to use.
+You can use this program when you need to use a dialog so you don't need to remember which function to use.

 Note that many of these functions return None if you close the dialog using the X button in the corner.